proplot-dev/proplot/docs/why.rst

 .. rubric:: Solution

 In ProPlot, tick locators, tick formatters, axis scales, cartopy projections, colormaps, and property cyclers are all "registered".
-ProPlot does this by introducing several *constructor functions* and passing various keyword argument through the constructor functions.
-This may seem "unpythonic" but it is absolutely invaluable when writing plotting code.
+ProPlot does this by defining *constructor functions* and passing various keyword arguments through these functions.
+This may seem "unpythonic" but it is absolutely invaluable for writing plotting code.

-The constructor functions also accept other input types for your convenience.
+The constructor functions also accept intuitive inputs for your convenience.
 For example, scalar numbers passed to `~proplot.constructor.Locator` returns a `~matplotlib.ticker.MultipleLocator` instance, lists of strings passed to `~proplot.constructor.Formatter` returns a `~matplotlib.ticker.FixedFormatter` instance,